kubevirt/containerized-data-importer/README.md

 - A running Kubernetes cluster with roles and role bindings implementing security necesary for the CDI controller to watch PVCs and pods across all namespaces.
 - A storage class and provisioner.
 - An HTTP or S3 file server hosting VM images
-> Note: CDI is able to import a local file endpoint but this is not supported except for testing and debugging.
-`file:///` endpoints can only access the container's filesystem and require that files on the host be mounted via hostPath to the impoter pod.
-This bind-mount is **not** done by CDI.

 - An optional "golden" namespace acting as the image registry.
 The `default` namespace is fine for tire kicking.